-Your guests are welcome at Red Castle Gun Club, but they must be in your presence at all times.
-They are prohibited to be here without you.
+Members may bring guest in the members vehicle with the Red Castle sticker attached provided the guest remain under the member’s direct supervision.
 Since our rates are very reasonable, guest who come to the club frequently, are encouraged to take out their own membership.
 Note that the Zink Agreement limits a guest to four visits per year.

 Any member wishing to host a special shoot or event at our range must make a written request to the Board of Directors for their approval.
 Request must be made in a timely manner to allow the event date, times and ranges involved to be published in at least one bulletin prior to the event.
 This includes, but is not limited to, Boy Scout troop shoots, special skeet or sporting clay shoots, training events, or any outside visitor event sponsored by you and Red Castle.

 No tracer ammo is allowed on Red Castle ranges.
 Armor piercing or magnum ammo is prohibited on the silhouette ranges.
+No steel core ammo can be used at the Indoor Range.
 Use of prohibited ammunition will result in loss of membership.
-No steel core ammo can be used at the Indoor Range.
-Maximum handgun caliber at the Indoor Range is .45 with no rounds in excess of 2000 f.p.s.